-Although this incredible tonic is now popularly marketed on a large scale for its countless health benefits, kombucha can also have negative side effects if consumed too frequently.
+Although this incredible tonic is now popularly marketed on a large scale for its countless health benefits, kombucha has the potential for negative side effects.

 Bacteria and yeasts in kombucha work to eradicate most sugars from the tea, transforming the liquid into a fizzy, semi-tart, delicious drink.

 Kombucha is high in Vitamin B—protecting the pancreas and liver.

 It’s also rich in enzymes that help detoxify the body, high in glucosamine that lubricates joints and prevents arthritis, and is packed with probiotics—helping to aid digestion and ensure gut health.

 Hannah Krum of Kombucha Kamp shares in her new book, The Big Book of Kombucha: